frengky/laravel-yupload/README.md

 What this packages do?

 - Manages file upload related to a model
-- Uploaded files are stored using Laravel's Storage (Default disks: public)
+- Uploaded files are stored using Laravel's Storage (Default disks is `public`)
 - You dont have to create additional database tables/fields
-- The 'upload_*' mutators and accessors is unlimited.
+- The `upload_*` mutators and accessors is unlimited, but please consider using `uploads` mutator for multiple files
 - Attach 'HasUploads' in any models and stop worrying about storing upload files.

 Lets see example: